WurthElektronik/Ansys-Library/README.md

 **Please read Disclaimer carefully before downloading and using Würth Elektronik Models.**

-**Note: Ansys models and xml file in GitHub repository are always the latest.**
+**Note: Ansys libraries and xml file in GitHub repository are always the latest.**
 ## Component Classification
 * WE - Automotive